Press-One/bistrot/README.md

-    --pvtkey   PRESS.one private key             [STRING  / OPTIONAL] --email    Email for notification            [STRING  / OPTIONAL] --memo     Comment to this transaction       [STRING  / OPTIONAL] ┌---------------------------------------------------------------┐
+    --pvtkey   PRESS.one private key             [STRING  / OPTIONAL] --email    Email for notification            [STRING  / OPTIONAL] --memo     Comment to this transaction       [STRING  / OPTIONAL] --dryrun   Evaluate a swap without executing [WITH  OR  WITHOUT ] ┌---------------------------------------------------------------┐
     | 1.
 Use `SwapPool` to get pools that available to rm liquid.   |
     | 2.
 Bind your Mixin-Account to PRS-Account before rm liquid.   |